hnryjmes/portfolio/README.md

 **Summary:**

-This webpage was created specifically for [Udacity's Front End Developer Developer Nanodegree](https://www.udacity.com).
+This webpage was created specifically for [Udacity's Front End Developer Nanodegree](https://www.udacity.com).

 **The application offers the following features:**